LLNL/Abmarl/docs/src/gridworld.rst

    The form of the attack in the :ref:`RestrictedSelectiveAttackActor <api_gridworld_actor_restricted_selective_attack>` is the most difficult for humans to interpret.
-The number of entries in the array reflects the agent's `attack count`.
+The number of entries in the array reflects the agent's `simultaneous attacks`.
 The attack appears as the cell's id, which is determined from ravelling the local grid, where 0 means no attack, 1 is the top left cell, 2 is to the right of that, and so on through the whole local grid.